dtunikov/go-db-stream/examples/postgres-kafka/README.md

 Now we're ready to test our go-db-stream.
 Let's create a new user in the users table and see if the changes are streamed to the Kafka topic.
 - start listening to kafka topic by running
-`docker exec kafka kafka-console-consumer --topic users --from-beginning --bootstrap-server localhost:9092`
+`docker exec kafka kafka-console-consumer --topic users --from-beginning --bootstrap-server localhost:9092 --property print.headers=true`
 - open another terminal and insert a new user in the users table by running `docker exec postgres-db psql -U postgres -d postgres -c "INSERT INTO users (name) VALUES ('Alice');"`
 - check the terminal where you're listening to the kafka topic.
 You should see the new user data being streamed!